 Since it requires a short walk, you will find less families down at this beach than at Playa de los Alemanes.
 This beach is also a nice area to do some snorkelling.
 There are rocky areas in the calm water that you can explore with a mask and snorkel.
 Since it is less busy you’ll also find many people playing beach games like racket ball and football.
 Keep in mind as well that, like most quieter beaches, you may find some nude bathers on this beach.

-Best for: Kite surfing and water sports
+Best beach for: Kite surfing and water sports

-Another one of the best beaches in Cádiz is Valdevaqueros.
+Another one of the best beaches in Cadiz is Valdevaqueros.
 This beach has stunning white sand along the pine forests bordering the beach.
 The image makes for a perfect picture from the top of the sand dune on the west side of the beach.
 However, this beach can also get quite windy.
 The wind is what makes this beach one of the best in the entire world for kite surfing.

 If you want to learn how to kite surf, there are kite surfing schools that offer courses.
 It is a challenging but incredibly thrilling and adventurous sport to learn.
 Aside from kite surfing, you can also find other water sports such as surfing, windsurfing and scuba diving.

-Hidden Beach in Parque La Breña
+Hidden Beach in Parque La Breña Natural Park

-Best for: Nudists and tranquility
+Best beach for: Nudists and tranquility

 One of the most peaceful beaches in Spain requires a bit of a walk along the beach to get there.
 The beach is hidden below the cliffs of La Breña Natural Park, located between Caños de Meca and Bárbate.
 To reach the beach below the cliffs, the access is from Playa de los Castillejos in Caños de Meca.
 From there you walk along the beach, climbing over some rocky areas to below the cliffs.